NVComputing/nvcomputingsite/resources/acsl/datastructures.md

 | <img src="/res/acsl/datastructures/pqinsert7.png" class="img-fluid" /> | *A* (not the root) is added as a child of *C*.
 Since it is less than *C*, the two switch places.
 Since *A* has the same value as the root *A*, switching the two wouldn't be very useful, so the two *A*s can be kept as is. |
 | <img src="/res/acsl/datastructures/pqinsert8.png" class="img-fluid" /> | *N* is added as a child of *R* and starts the next row.
 Since it is less than *R*, the two switch places. *N* is greater than *I*, it does not move further up the heap.
 We have now finished constructing the tree. |

-## Deleting Nodes (Priority Queues)
+## Deleting Nodes

 Just as a reminder, only the root can be deleted!
-To do so, replace the root with the rightmost node in the last node.
+To do so, replace the root with the rightmost node in the last node layer.
 Then, keep switching out the root with its smaller child (or larger child, if using max-heap) until the tree is finally valid.
 Make sure to make adjustions to the rest of the tree if needed.

 In the case that both of the root's children are smaller than the root itself, then choose the smallest child to replace the root with; of course, for max-heap, it would be that if both children are larger than the root, then the larger child should replace the root.